Two main parts

-The first part of Jesus' ministry lasts roughly six months from the fall of 26 A.D. (where this timeline begins) to the spring of 27.
+Jesus' earthly ministry, which encompassed the last 3 1/2 years of his life, can be divided into two main parts.
+The first part lasts roughly six months from the fall of 26 A.D. (where this timeline begins) to the spring of 27.
 Events in this period of include his baptism performed by John the Baptist and forty days of temptation by Satan in the Judean wilderness.

-This latter part of this six month period (delineated in the next timeline of this series), after Jesus' baptism, includes his initial contact with many of the men who would become his apostles.
+This latter part of this six-month period, after Jesus' baptism, includes his initial contact with many of the men who would become his apostles.
 Jesus also performs his first Biblically recorded miracle at a Cana wedding celebration, travels to his new home in Capernaum, and then journeys to Jerusalem to keep the first Passover of his ministry.

 Fall of 26 A.D.

 On Monday, September 2 in 26 A.D., Jesus turned thirty years old.
 This was the most important birthday in his entire life, as thirty was the Biblical age that needed to be reached before a priest could begin to serve God (see Numbers 4:3, 23, 47).

 Jesus, after turning this momentous age, travels from his boyhood home of Nazareth (Mark 1:9) to Bethabara (John 1:28) to be baptized.
 Bethabara is located southeast of the Sea of Galilee on the eastern side of the Jordan River.
 It is the place where John the Baptist, for the past six months, has been calling for people to repent of their sins and be baptized (John 1:19 - 27).